bbrzycki/setigen/docs/source/basics.rst

 .. image:: images/basic_noise_truncated.png

 This may be useful depending on the use case; you might not want negative intensities, or simply any intensity below a reasonable threshold, to occur in your synthetic data.

 Adding Gaussian noise based on real observations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We can also generate synthetic noise whose parameters are sampled from real observations.
 Specifically, we can select the mean, standard deviation, and minimum from distributions of parameters estimated from observations.

 If no distributions are specified explicitly, noise parameters are sampled by default from pre-loaded distributions in :mod:`setigen`.
 These were estimated from GBT C-Band observations on frames with (dt, df) = (1.4 s, 1.4 Hz) and (tchans, fchans) = (32, 1024).
+Behind the scenes, the mean, standard deviation, and minimum intensity over each sub-frame in the observation were saved into three respective numpy arrays.
+The :code:`frame.add_noise_from_obs` function selects a mean, standard deviation, and minimum from these arrays (not necessarily all corresponding to the same original observational sub-frame), and populates your frame with Gaussian noise accordingly.
+You can also set the :code:`share_index` parameter to True, to force these random noise parameter selections to all correspond to the same original observational sub-frame.

-Note that these pre-loaded observations only serve as approximations and real observation vary depending on the noise temperature + frequency band.
-To be safe, generate your own parameters distributions from observational data!
-A suite for facilitating this will be coming to :mod:`setigen` soon.
+Note that these pre-loaded observations only serve as approximations and real observations vary depending on the noise temperature and frequency band.
+To be safe, you can generate your own parameters distributions from `observational data`_.

 Without specifying distributions:

 .. code-block:: python

-    noise = frame.add_noise_from_obs()
+    noise = frame.add_noise_from_obs(share_index=False)

 .. image:: images/noise_from_obs_default.png

-We can readily see that the intensities are similar to a real GBT observation.
+We can readily see that the intensities are similar to a real GBT observation's.

 We can also specify the distributions from which to sample parameters, one each for the mean, standard deviation, and minimum, as below.
 Note: just as in the pure noise generation above, you don't need to specify an x_min_array from which to sample if there's no need to truncate the noise at a lower bound.

 .. code-block:: python